fwhigh/predictive-models-in-prod/README.md

 bash scripts/push_training_image.sh $(aws ecr describe-repositories | jq -r '.repositories[0].repositoryUri')
 ```

-You have have multiple ECR repos you'll have to change the argument so that it points to the one you want to push to.
+If you have have multiple ECR repos you'll have to change the argument so that it points to the one you want to push to.

 #### Build the Flask API image